Skip to main content

 Create a linked relation

-For instance, let’s say you have two tables: a Tasks table and a Projects table.
+Let’s say you have two tables: a Tasks table and a Projects table.
 You’ve added a relation column to your Tasks table, which references the Projects table.
 For each row in the Tasks table, you use that relation column to indicate which Project goes with each task.

 1. Click on the + icon in the upper right corner of your table to add a column.